 What are indictable offences?

 The disadvantage for a defendant in relation to a plea of not guilty when finalising their matter in the Magistrates Court is, that instead of being judged by 12 members on a jury, their matter will be decided by a single Magistrate sitting in the Magistrates’ Court.
-Whether you should consent or not consent to a matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.
+Whether you should consent or not consent to a matter being heard in the summary jurisdiction (triable summarily) is always something that should be discussed with your lawyer.

-Indictable charges that have a maximum penalty of 10 years or less and can be heard in the Magistrates’ Court with the consent of the defendant and the willingness of the Magistrate.
-Offences that have higher maximums than 10 years can also be heard in the Magistrates’ Court if the charges appear in schedule 2 of the Criminal Procedure Act 2009.
+Indictable charges that have a maximum penalty of 10 years or less can be heard in the Magistrates’ Court with the consent of the defendant and the willingness of the Magistrate.
+Offences that have higher maximums than 10 years are also triable in the Magistrates’ Court if the charges appear in schedule 2 of the Criminal Procedure Act 2009.

 When this happens (in accordance with section 28 of the Criminal Procedure Act 2009) a defence lawyer can make an application for the offence/s to be heard in the summary jurisdiction.
-The Court will consider section 29 of the Act when making an order to have the indictable matter heard summarily.
+The Court will consider section 29 of the Act when making an order to have the indictable matter triable summarily.